-As a 3D Visualizer I am constantly testing new Software Solutions combined with the latest Technology.
-This time I was testing a new Design Tool with 3D Real Time Ray Tracing Technology.
+As a 3D Visualizer, I am constantly testing new Software Solutions combined with the latest Technology.
+This time I was testing a new Design Tool with 3D Real-Time Ray Tracing Technology.
 Below, I am going to share my Test Results with you.

 You can also Download the 3D Experience to your PC.
-Just run the application & experience the Real Time Power on your own.
+Just run the application & experience the Real-Time Power on your own.

 Ray Tracing Video Tutorial

 If you follow the Video Tutorial, you can literally do the same.
 I also share all my project files for free.
 That allows you to see all the render settings.
 My Scene Files do also include my Shaders and PBR Materials.
 And if you haven’t been checking out my cinematography tutorial – you should do it now.

 My slogan: I believe in Giving & Helping and I love to share my knowledge to help other Designers & Creative Heads to boost their 3D Visualization Design Process.